SMTEmon/2-1/DBMS/Lecture 4 - Intermediate SQL.md

 WHERE id = 1;
 ```

+> [!danger] System Crash Risk
-> **System Crash Risk**: If the power fails here, money is deducted from Account A but not added to Account B. The bank has lost money. **Atomicity** prevents this.
+> If the power fails here, money is deducted from Account A but not added to Account B. The bank has lost money. **Atomicity** prevents this.

 **Step 2: Add and Commit**